 Why Does This Matter?

 They want vetted talent, streamlined hiring, and transparency about service fees.
-This demand fuels the rise of other Upwork competitors offering niche, high-quality, or managed approaches.
+This demand fuels the rise of Upwork competitors offering niche, high-quality, or managed approaches.

 Comparing the Best Upwork Alternatives